 The hardware configuration is the most important aspect of the benchmark environment.
 The capabilities of both the CPU and GPU can have a significant impact on the resulting performance.
-The following sections outline the importance of the individual components as well as the hardware used for the benchmarks and the performance tuning.
+The following sections outline the importance of the individual components as well as the actual hardware used for the benchmarks.